BrandonSpadafora/Accenture_course/README.md

 This is a sample project from the https://www.theforage.com/virtual-experience/hzmoNKtzvAzXsEqx8/accenture-north-america/data-analytics-virtual-experience/present-to-the-client website.
 It's a neat data analytics project!

+Note: The first part of the project is combining and cleaning up 3 data sets.
+I did not include that in this project because my code was too messy.
+I may add that in this someday in the future.

 ## Description

 "Client name: Social Buzz